 These Andis AGC quiet clippers are not cordless so mind the 14″ heavy-duty cord.
-The price reflects the high-quality of build since they are amongst the most silent pet clippers available currently.
+The price reflects the high-quality of the build since they are amongst the most silent pet clippers available currently.

 5. Sminiker Low Noise Cordless Dog Clippers

 As rather cheap cordless dog clippers, these Sminiker trimmers are not the best option but they are the lowest in price.
-I wouldn't recommend them if not for their low price, and I know we cannot all afford to pay more than that for quieter clippers.
-Many reviews about them online seems to be provided in exchange of a discount so I wouldn't really rely on the reviews to make up my mind on these.
+I wouldn’t recommend them if not for their low price, and I know we cannot all afford to pay more than that for quieter clippers.
+Many reviews about them online seem to be provided in exchange for a discount so I wouldn’t really rely on the reviews to make up my mind on these.

 Verdict on Quiet Dog Clippers